rudi77/sdc/project3/writeup.md

 #### 1. Finding an appropriate Model

 My strategy for deriving a model architecture can be described as follows:
-I started to read and tried to understanding [nvidia's paper][nvidia] on their end-to-end solution for a self driving car.
+I started to read and tried to understand [nvidia's paper][nvidia] on their end-to-end solution for a self driving car.
 Nvidia had a working solution for my problem.
 So I decided to I implemented their model.
 In addition I added dropout layers to every fully connected layer to avoid overfitting.

 Then I trained my model with the training set provided by Udacity.
-At the beginning the model performed not very well but after collecting more and more training data it performed better and better, especially after adding more recovey and curves only records.
+At the beginning the model performed not very well but after collecting more and more training data it performed better and better, especially after adding more recovery and curves-only records.
 Varying the brightness of the images also improved the model's capability to drive the car safely around the track.
 I have also tried color as well as grayscale images.
 Finally, I decided to use grayscale images.
 I experimented with different dropout rates.
 At the end I used a dropout rate of 0.3.
-If your training loss rate is greater than the validation rate and does never converge than your dropout rate is probably to high!
+If your training loss rate is greater than the validation rate then your dropout rate is probably to high!

 After some trail and error and several hours behind my "WingMan" my model was finally able to drive the car around track "One" without leaving the road.
 My final [model][model.h5] had a mean squared error of 0.015 on the validation set and an error rate of 0.0201 on the training set.
+This validation loss was accomplished after epoch 11.
+I stopped most of my experiments after ten 10 epochs.

 #### 2. Creation of the Training Set & Training Process
 Having good and lots of training samples is the meat and potatoes for all machine learning algorithms.
 This is even more true for deep networks.
 I downloaded the Udacity's [training set](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
 The downloaded data.zip file contains a driving_log.csv file and an IMG folder full of recorded images from the car's cameras.
 Both, the csv file and the images are generated by the simulator.